bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 A group of anatomical scans may be collected to enhance certain contrast features, such as to calculate a weighted average of multi-echo gradient echo (`MEGRE`) images, which is known to improve segmentation algorithm outputs.
-Note that outputs from this approach are still in the confines of an arbitrary grayscale representation.

 Quantitative MRI (qMRI) methods mathematically characterize the signal changes observed in a collection of parametrically altered scans under certain biophysical model assumptions.
 These `grouped scan collections` are then processed to derive a `qMRI map`, representing anatomical features in a physically meaningful parameter range.